FluxLemur/citybash/README.md

 ## Gameplay
 - World layout
   - Cities are placed at random in a 2D space such that distances between cities are variable.
-  - Among the cities that belong to players, the world also contains some randomly placed barbarian cities.
+  - Among the cities that belong to players, the world _may_ also contains some randomly placed NPC cities.
 - Gold Usage
   - Each city has a base income rate of gold at the start of the game.
   - A player can spend gold to increase their: